rishat5081/Git-Cheet-Code/README.md

 git log --oneline -3
 ```

-- Chnage -3 to how many numbers of logs you want.
+- Change -3 to how many numbers of logs you want.

 #### 23. print changes made in commit

 ```
 git log --oneline --patch
 ```

-- Chnage -3 to how many numbers of logs you want.

 #### 24. print git commits using author name